edermats32/Rondo-Transpatcher/README.md

 A Powershell 5 Script for Windows users and a SHELL Script for Linux users.

 Yes, you will have to use the terminal. **But do not fear!**
-I have attempted to make the experience as user friendly as possibly with overly detailed instructions.
+I have attempted to make the experience as user friendly as possibly with detailed instructions.

 # Disclaimer